-Why did it feel so good to read this?
-Because this reader understands something that many people going through a divorce or who are already divorced don’t.
+Reading this response was like a breath of fresh air to me.
+Why?
+Because this reader understands something that many people who can’t cope with divorce don’t.
 He seems to live by the three words: Enjoy.
 Each.
 Day.

 Let me back up.
-No one wants to be divorced.
+I don’t think anyone wants to be divorced.
 But, it happens.
 The pain of divorce can be unbearable.
 Your ex can do unspeakably horrible things to you.
 The process can seem really, really unfair and exhausting.
 And, the regret you might feel can make things seem hopeless.
 But all these things have one thing in common:

 You might not have wanted the divorce.
 Maybe your spouse just told you one day, “I met someone else, I want a divorce.”
 Or, maybe you did want the divorce because you had no choice (because of abuse, for example.)
 In either scenario, you had little or no control.
 You don’t have control of someone cheating, you don’t have control of a substance abuse issue, and you don’t have control over someone deciding it’s over.